Time tracked is not showing correctly in reports

 Time zone differences should only affect the way data is displayed in reports.

 Please keep in mind that time logged for some days may not match with the time in your Activity or Timesheets page because the Reports page displays time in the organization’s time zone.
-This varies depending on if you’re ahead of the organization’s timezone or their ahead of you.
+This varies depending on if you’re ahead of the organization’s timezone or if it is ahead of you.
 Work hours are being tracked accurately, however you will see them being displayed on different dates/times (based on the time zone difference).
-At the end of the month all your works hours will match regardless of the timezone differences.

 Note: We always recommend that the end-user sets their time zone to their current location.
 That way they can actually keep track of how much time they worked on each day, in their own time zone.